EnderBro123/Enders-Marios-Modpacks/README.md

 A repository used as a bug tracker for Magma's modpacks.
-Please read the Projects and Wikis section for more info.
 Pull Requests are not accepted, and will be ignored/closed.
 This is only for bug tracking.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------